Divyansh0111/Crypted_Vault_Project/README.md

 Step 1: Clone the Repository

-Clone the repository from GitHub using the following command: git clone https://github.com/Divyansh0111/Crypted_Vault_Project
+Clone the repository from GitHub using the following command : git clone https://github.com/Divyansh0111/Crypted_Vault_Project

 Step 2: Setup Server Environment Variables

-Navigate to the server directory: cd cryptedVaultYT/server
+Navigate to the server directory : cd Backend_server/server

 -> Create a new .env file in the server directory with the following entries.
 These environment variables will be used in config/serverConfig.js.